I’m going to make a prediction that you might not like. After reading this post, you’re going to see that you are doing rubrics all wrong.

 Let’s say that a student was marked as “Developing,” which to me means that they are “on their way” and are “really starting to get the hang of it.”
 So, what does this student’s claim look like?
 The rubric reads, “The text contains an unclear or emerging claim that suggests a vague position.”
 What does that even mean?
 I’m not sure, but when the student reads this descriptor, it probably doesn’t feel like he or she is “developing.”
 It probably feels more like he or she is “disappointing” the teacher.

 Let’s move down the list.
-Next is development (as in, how the ideas were put together, not the “developing”).
+Next is development (as in, how the ideas were put together, not the “developing” from the assessment category . . . does anyone else’s head hurt?).
 Here the student is confronted with this, “The text provides data and evidence that attempts to back up the claim and unclearly addresses counterclaims or lacks counterclaims.”
 What is an “attempt” to back up a claim?
 And which is it?
-Did the students lack a counterclaim or just unclearly address one?
+Did the student lack a counterclaim or just unclearly address one?

 I could go on, but let me highlight my favorites from this snap shot: